 It is usually necessary to obtain medical records from your treating medical professionals to determine how your injuries have affected your capacity for work and treatment required.
 It may be helpful to provide your treating doctor with information about the nature of your work and the impact that the injuries have had on your capacity for work.

 Often it is also necessary to obtain evidence from independent medical professionals to provide a diagnosis and prognosis of your injuries.

 Your claim for loss of earnings requires a consideration of the impact that your injuries will have on your future ability to earn.

 Often it is necessary to make a prediction of what your future career prospects would have been, but for the accident.
 It is obviously not possible to predict exactly what such a claim for future loss of earnings will be.
+Information from your accountant or other industry experts may be necessary to properly determine what level of income you may have earned as your career progressed in the future.
 An experienced motor vehicle accident lawyer will give careful consideration to the evidence mentioned above and be able to provide you with advice regarding your claim for future loss of earnings.

 How Much Money can I claim?

 There are several different components that make up your claim for damages resulting from a motor vehicle accident in WA.
 Every claim is unique and dependent upon the nature and extend of your injuries, personal factors such as age and work circumstances.

 There are also some statutory limitations which will have an impact upon the amount that you can claim.

 Do you need advice on understanding your rights and calculating your claim?

 If these circumstances apply to you, contact our TGB Perth office today and one of our experienced Perth motor vehicle accident lawyers will be in touch soon.